near/docs/docs/tutorials/contracts/fts/simple-fts.md

 - You just created a `testnet` account and received 200 Ⓝ!
 Upon recovery method confirmation you should be directed to your account dashboard.

-Once you have your Wallet account, you can click on the [Balances Tab](https://wallet.testnet.near.org/?tab=balances) tab where all your Fungible Tokens will be listed:
+Once you have your Wallet account, you can click on the [Balances Tab](https://wallet.testnet.near.org/?tab=balances) where all your Fungible Tokens will be listed:

 ![Wallet](/docs/assets/fts/empty-wallet-ft-tab.png)